 especially in the IT industry, continuing to establish

-themselves in I., attracted by the favorable tax conditions.
+themselves in Ireland, attracted by the favorable tax conditions.

 The availability of work is so good that immigration is now